Phase-out of fossil fuel vehicles: Second-hand vehicle dumping

-From the European Union, there is already an export market which includes millions of used cars which are sent to Eastern Europe and the Caucasus, central Asia and Africa.
+From the European Union, there is already an export market which includes millions of used cars which are sent to Eastern Europe and the Caucasus, Central Asia and Africa.
 According to UNECE, the global on-road vehicle fleet is to double by 2050 (from 1.2 billion to 2.5 billion, see introduction), with most future car purchases taking place in developing countries.
 Some experts predict that the number of vehicles in developing countries will increase by 4 or 5-fold by 2050 (compared to current car use levels), and that the majority of these will be second-hand.
 There are currently no global or even regional agreements that rationalise and govern the flow of second-hand vehicles.
 Others say that new electric 2-wheelers may sell widely in developing countries as they are affordable.

 Internal combustion engine cars that may no longer comply to local environmental standards are exported to developing countries, where legislation on vehicle emissions is often less strict.
 In addition, in some developing countries, such as Uganda, the average age of a car imported is already 16.5 years and it will likely be driven for another 20 years.
 In such cases, fuel efficiency levels of these vehicles become worse as they age.
 In addition, national vehicle inspection requirements vary widely depending on the country.

+On the other hand the embodied carbon in a car represents a significant proportion of its lifetime carbon, so extending the life of a vehicle may be carbon efficient.